 The SMART framework was first introduced in the 80s, made popular by management gurus through the 90s and adapted by many in the 00’s.
 Today, this framework still has staying power.
 Why?
 Because it works.
 You see, our brains are wired for routine.
 In fact, they crave routine because it helps us conserve energy.
 When we introduce something new, there may be a ‘short-circuit’ at the beginning as we try on our new habits.
 But it is possible to dupe your brain and begin to transform actions towards your goals into habits.
 The SMART framework helps establish goals your brain can translate into actions by focusing on what matters most to you.
 And with focus, we get consistency.
 Which means that even on days you may not feel like working towards your goal; your brain will kick-in to give you a boost and energize you towards achieving the results you envisioned.

 Take some time to reflect on your goals.
 Are they SMART?
-Consider the tips below to shine up your goals to ensure you’ll Outperform in 2019.
 If you still need some help setting SMART goals, check out these examples.